modular-network/ethereum-libraries/BasicMathLib/README.md

 `--libraries "BasicMathLib:0x74453cf53c97437066b1987e364e5d6b54bcaee6"`

-Additionally, if you have multiple libraries, you can create a file with one library string per line and inlcude this library as follows:
+Additionally, if you have multiple libraries, you can create a file with one library string per line and include this library as follows:

 `"BasicMathLib:0x74453cf53c97437066b1987e364e5d6b54bcaee6"`